Zoonosis: Pets

 Pets can transmit a number of diseases.
 Dogs and cats are routinely vaccinated against rabies.
 Pets can also transmit ringworm and Giardia, which are endemic in both animal and human populations.
 Toxoplasmosis is a common infection of cats; in humans it is a mild disease although it can be dangerous to pregnant women.
 Dirofilariasis is caused by Dirofilaria immitis through mosquitoes infected by mammals like dogs and cats.
 Cat-scratch disease is caused by Bartonella henselae and Bartonella quintana, which are transmitted by fleas that are endemic to cats.
 Toxocariasis is the infection of humans by any of species of roundworm, including species specific to dogs (Toxocara canis) or cats (Toxocara cati).
 Cryptosporidiosis can be spread to humans from pet lizards, such as the leopard gecko.
 Encephalitozoon cuniculi is a microsporidial parasite carried by many mammals, including rabbits, and is an important opportunistic pathogen in people immunocompromised by HIV/AIDS, organ transplantation, or CD4+ T-lymphocyte deficiency.

 Pets may also serve as a reservoir of viral disease and contribute to the chronic presence of certain viral diseases in the human population.
-For instance, approximately 20% of domestic dogs, cats and horses carry anti-Hepatitis E virus antibodies and thus these animals probably contribute to human Hepatitis E burden as well.
-For non-vulnerable populations (people who are not immunocompromised) the associated disease burden is, however, small.
+For instance, approximately 20% of domestic dogs, cats, and horses carry anti-hepatitis E virus antibodies and thus these animals probably contribute to human hepatitis E burden as well.
+For non-vulnerable populations (e.g., people who are not immunocompromised) the associated disease burden is, however, small.
+Furthermore, the trade of non-domestic animals such as wild animals as pets can also increase the risk of zoonosis spread.

+Bats are frequently unjustly portrayed as the primary instigators of the ongoing COVID-19 epidemic; nevertheless, the true origins of this and other zoonotic spillover occurrences should be attributed to human environmental impacts, especially the proliferation of pets.
+For example, bat predation by cats poses a significant danger to biodiversity conservation and carries zoonotic consequences that must be acknowledged.